momchil-terziev/momchil-terziev.github.io/Code/Near-wall-grid.md

 | Density  | 997.561 | 1025 |   $$kg/m^3$$   |
 | Dynamic viscosity | 8.8871E-4  |  |   $$Pa-s$$   |

-The 'Fill fluid properties' button enters the fresh water properties.
-The 'Help' button opens this webpage

 ## Download and install
 The app may be downloaded [here](https://momchil-terziev.github.io/Code/CFDyplusapp.mlappinstall), and installed by navigating to the Apps ribbon.